 The process of filing for Chapter 7 bankruptcy is quick and can usually be completed within 3 to 6 months.
 Most of it is just filling out a lot of forms for the bankruptcy court and then waiting.
 Below are 10 steps required in a Chapter 7 bankruptcy.

 You are required to complete a credit counseling course from an approved credit counseling agency within 180 days before filing.
 The U.S. Department of Justice website provides information on this part of the process and a list of approved credit counselors.

 2) Hire an attorney

 You’re not required to hire an attorney, but it’s highly recommended.
 Taking a DIY approach may cause you to miss or improperly file required paperwork.
 You don’t want to risk having your case thrown out or some of your debts not discharged.

-Your attorney will help you file a bankruptcy petition with the required paperwork.
-This includes a statement of your assets and liabilities, your income statement, and recent tax returns.
+Your attorney will help you file your bankruptcy forms.
+This includes a statement of your income, expenses, and unsecured and secured debts to see if you pass the means test, a statement of your assets and liabilities, and recent tax returns.

-Once you’ve filed your petition, the court will appoint a trustee to oversee your case.
+Once you’ve filed your petition, the court will appoint a bankruptcy trustee to oversee your case.

 5) Meeting of the creditors